COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Introduction

-Our contribution can be summarized as follows: \begin{itemize} \item To pre-train image embeddings containing users' visual preferences, we propose a user interest reconstruction method, which can mine latent user interests from history click sequences. \item The user interest reconstruction alone may lead to a collapsed solution.
-To solve this problem, we propose a contrastive training method that utilizes the negative PV items efficiently. \item We conduct extensive experiments to verify the effectiveness of our method.
-Our experimental results show that our method can learn meaningful visual concepts, and the model can generalize to unseen categories. \end{itemize}
+Our contribution can be summarized as follows: \begin{itemize} \item To establish a one-to-one correspondence between images clicked by the user in the past and the image currently clicked by the user, we propose a user intention reconstruction method, which can mine latent user intention from history click sequences without any explicit semantic labels. \item The user intention reconstruction objective alone may lead to a collapsed solution.
+To solve this problem, we propose a contrastive training method that utilizes the un-clicked item efficiently. \item We conduct comprehensive experiments on both private and public datasets to validate the effectiveness of our method.
+Additionally, we provide insights and share our practical experience regarding the deployment of image feature models in real-world large-scale recommendation systems. \end{itemize}

-\section{Related Work}
+\section{Related work}

-From collaborative filtering\cite{cf_rec,amazon,mf_rec} to deep learning based recommender systems\cite{deep_rec,dssm,deep_rec_b,deep_rec_c}, IDs and categories (user IDs, item IDs, advertisement IDs, tags, etc.) are the essential features in item recommendation systems, which can straightforwardly represent the identities.
+From collaborative filtering\cite{cf_rec,amazon} to deep learning based recommender systems\cite{deep_rec,dssm,esdfm}, IDs and categories (user IDs, item IDs, advertisement IDs, tags, etc.) are the essential features in item recommendation systems, which can straightforwardly represent the identities.
 However, with the development of the multi-media internet, ID features alone can hardly cover all the important information.
 Thus, recommendations based on content such as images, videos, and texts have become an active research field in recommender systems.
 In this section, we briefly review the related work and discuss their differences compared with our method.